 Peripherally Inserted Central Catheter (PICC) Line sounds like a very intimidating medical tool, right?
-From the word catheter itself, you are likely to imagine a small tube line being inserted to your private part to drain urine.
+From the word catheter itself, you are likely to imagine a small tube line being inserted into your private part to drain urine.

 Although similar in functionality, a PICC line is being inserted somewhere else, typically in the upper arm.
 But, it can also be inserted in the leg or neck.
 You can call it a permanent IV line, which can stay for weeks, months, or even years, depending on the need.

 This catheter is used by people who need more than the usual number of blood extractions and/or intravenous antibiotics, among others.
 This can also be applicable for those with restricted food intake or under intermittent fasting.

 Regardless of whether the patient can tolerate more pain or not, the doctors may opt not to continue IV insertions any longer.

 In short, instead of getting peripheral IV insertion every so often that the veins would no longer hold out and you end up being sore and bruised, you get the PICC line instead.

 This kind of catheter is particularly beneficial for children who typically don’t have high pain tolerance but needing IV insertion several times during a treatment period.
 However, all patients that need a PICC line can benefit from it regardless of age.